 - iv.
 The 'economic and social impact... of making the proposed measure' are detailed in Chapter 6 of the RIS 'Impact analysis' (pages 31-48).
-The RIS concludes that the benefits of continuing the current co-regulatory arrangement outweigh the costs.
-This conclusion was supported by the majority of submissions received on the Consultation RIS. - v.
+The RIS concludes that the benefits of continuing the current co-regulatory arrangement outweigh the costs. - v.
 Chapter 2.2 of the RIS 'International and national context' (pages 10-14) details the manner in which 'regional environmental differences in Australia have been addressed in the development of the proposed measure'.
 The RIS notes that while state, territory and local governments have primary responsible for delivering appropriate waste management, avoidance, minimisation and resource recovery mechanisms (including for used packaging), the NEPM and Covenant represents the only mechanism with national coverage that involves the entire packaging supply and recovery chain. - vi.
-Following the close of public consultation on the draft NEPM and this impact statement on 17 June 2011, a final NEPM and impact statement will be prepared for NEPC's consideration that reflects the results of the public consultation.
-The 'intended date for making the NEPM' is expected to be in July or August 2011. - vii.
+Following a period of public consultation, a final NEPM and impact statement has been prepared for NEPC's consideration that reflects the results of the public consultation.
+It is expected that the NEPM could be made in late 2011. - vii.
 The RIS sets out the implementation and transition arrangements in Chapter 8 of the RIS 'Implementation and review' (pages 53-54).
 Ministers approved the new Covenant to operate from 1 July 2010.
-The final NEPM is expected to be made in late 2011 and be effective retrospectively from 15 July 2005, in order to address issues arising from the late registration of both the 2005 and 2010 Minor Variations.
+It is expected that the final NEPM be effective retrospectively from 15 July 2005, in order to address issues arising from the late registration of both the 2005 and 2010 Minor Variations.
 The 1999 NEPM expired on 14 July 2005. - viii.
-It is anticipated that the Covenant will continue to operate as usual while the Used Packaging Materials NEPM is being re-made.
+The Covenant has continued to operate as usual while the Used Packaging Materials NEPM has been re-made.
 The existing NEPM is considered to be legal and effective.
 No transitional arrangements are required.

-A publication of the National Environment Protection Council © June 2011.
+A publication of the National Environment Protection Council © September 2011.

 Copyright vests in the National Environment Protection Council.

 Apart from any use as permitted under the Copyright Act 1968, no part of this work may be reproduced by any process without prior permission from the National Environment Protection Council.